Qiksar/crudio/README.md

 Here is what the key unit tests do:

 - Test flatted - This test proves that we can save JSON data which may contain circular references.
 JSON.stringify doesn't work for this purpose, but flatted is perfect!
+- Ensure that Crudio has the ability to create unique values for fields.
+This is important if you want everyone to have a unique email address that you might use to login later.
 - Load the repository - This loads the repo/repo.json file which describes a demo data model, and it uses it to create a large in-memory JSON object, and then it tests the object contains the right data.
 - Save and load - This ensures that we can save and load the JSON data.
 We might want to do this in order to work with a snapshot of data, whereby our data looks the same every time we load it.
 If we just run Crudio everytime we get new random data.
 - Populate database - This is the super power.
 Crudio creates a database schema in Postgres called `crudio`, creates all the tables, loads the test data in to the database, then adds all of the foreign keys that connect the data together.